d-fine/Dataland/README.md

 * Update Fronted packages: run the `updatepackages` script, e.g. by  `npm run updatepackages` to update versions in package.json
   Run the `updatepackagelock`, e.g. by  `npm run updatepackagelock` script to update `package-lock.json` and check for security issues
   (Known issues appeared in the past with updating Jest, openApiGenerator and Eslint).
-* Update Docker Images.
-Publish new versions of docker images in CI by running CypressImage and TemurinImage Jobs
+* Update Docker images: run CypressImage and TemurinImage jobs in GitHub actions
-* update node version in `dataland-frontend/build.gradle.kts`
+* Update node version in `dataland-frontend/build.gradle.kts`
 * Do the above also for the connected Repos (SkyminderClient, DatalandEDC).
 Publish new versions of artifacts if required.
 Use the new artifacts wherever relevant
 * After updating all components check if everything is still working